aryan750/Personal-Voice-Assistant/README.md

 # AVA
-AVA is a personal voice assistant developed in flutter for android and IOS.
+AVA is a personal voice assistant developed in FLUTTER for android and IOS.
 It works same as Google Now and Apple's Siri with some additional features.

 Features of the application: